 3. Better budget and time management

-As Agile modeling is so adaptable, it helps software developers make quick decisions on trade-offs between time and budget constraints.
-This way, you’ll experience faster turnaround times with better cost benefits when developing software!
+As Agile modeling is so adaptable, it helps every software developer to make quick decisions on trade-offs between time and budget constraints.
+This way, you’ll experience faster turnaround times with better cost benefits when developing a software architecture!

 4. Better teamwork

-Agile development methods prioritize active team collaboration, meaning it’s going to facilitate better teamwork.
+An Agile development methodology prioritizes active team collaboration, meaning it’s going to facilitate better teamwork.
 Everyone has an important part to play in Agile programming and has to work together when developing software.

 5. Increased motivation

-As Agile DevOps focus on smaller, short-term cycles – teams can complete tasks quickly to feel a sense of achievement.
+As Agile DevOps focus on smaller, short-term cycles, an Agile team can complete tasks quickly to feel a sense of achievement.
 This can motivate them to continue working hard while developing software in the future!